Warranties are the foundation for any claim made under lemon law California.

 Most new products – not just cars – come with some sort of warranty in place.
 Moreover, it’s common that the manufacturer or a third-party will sell extended warranties with extra protection, benefits, and longer timeframes.
 When looking at extended warranties of vehicles, it can be tough to determine whether or not they are worthwhile.

-In some cases, an extended warranty is simply an upsell that the salesperson will try to push as you sign the paperwork to purchase a car–in fact it may not even be a warranty at all.
+In some cases, an extended warranty is simply an upsell that the salesperson will try to push as you sign the paperwork to purchase a car – in fact it may not even be a warranty at all.
 Don’t be impulsive here.
 Take your time and understand what this “extended warranty” is and what it entails.
 If you are unsure what you are being sold, demand the salesperson to write the words “EXPRESS WARRANTY” on the actual agreement.
+You can also speak with a lemon lawyer in California to understand the terms.

 1. What Exactly Are Extended Warranties?